axeprpr/excel-ai-analysis/README.md

 Each session represents one isolated analysis workspace:

 - A session owns its uploaded Excel files.
-- A session owns its imported tables in local `SQLite3`.
+- A session owns its own local `SQLite3` database file.
 - A session keeps its own schema context for AI text-to-SQL.
 - Queries, results, and chart metadata are generated within a session.

+In other words, each session should have its own local resources instead of sharing one global database:

+- A dedicated session directory, for example `./data/sessions/<session_id>/`
+- A dedicated SQLite database, for example `./data/sessions/<session_id>/session.db`
+- Session-specific uploaded source files
+- Session-specific import metadata and generated schema artifacts

 This means different users, tasks, or business topics can be separated by session instead of mixing all uploaded data into one global database context.